Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-principles/standards-vs-abstractions.md

 or service, and in doing so engage in a decent amount of software engineering", you are probably in one of two kinds of
 organisations:

-- A Software organisation: where your offering is software itself, that engineers or other organisations can use to make better software or their lives easier.
+- A Software Organisation: where your offering is software itself, that engineers or other organisations can use to make better software or their lives easier.
-- A Product organisation: where your offering uses software, or comes in the form of software, but in reality it's something else, like banking services, or a point-of-sale system, or a newspaper website, etc.
+- A Product Organisation: where your offering uses software, or comes in the form of software, but in reality it's something else, like banking services, or a point-of-sale system, or a newspaper website, etc.

-Before we go into each, I want to make it very clear that _**most**_ organisations in the world that engage in software engineering are NOT Software organisations (even if they want to be) but are actually Product organisations.
-For those working in management, leadership, platform- or staff-engineering roles, it can be very tempting to compartmentalise and silo oneself into thinking that "my department/team is effectively a Software organisation inside a Product organisation" but that perspective has a major issue: In the big picture, you're still a Product organisation and so compartmentalising / siloing yourself is distracting and distancing yourselves from the core purpose / [core domains](https://github.com/ddd-crew/core-domain-charts) of your organisation.
+Before we go into each, I want to make it very clear that _**most**_ Organisations in the world that engage in software engineering are NOT Software Organisations (even if they want to be) but are actually Product Organisations.
+For those working in management, leadership, platform- or staff-engineering roles, it can be very tempting to compartmentalise and silo oneself into thinking that "my department/team is effectively a Software Organisation inside a Product Organisation" but that perspective has a major issue: In the big picture, you're still a Product Organisation and so compartmentalising / siloing yourself is distracting and distancing yourselves from the core purpose / [core domains](https://github.com/ddd-crew/core-domain-charts) of your Organisation.

-### For Software organisations
+### For Software Organisations

 Congratulations, you're a pretty special case, and your literal offering is an **abstraction**.
 Any further abstractions that are highly-related to your offering, or could also be reasonably offered and maintained are probably worthwhile